10up/simple-page-ordering/README.md

 ## Support Level

 **Active:** 10up is actively working on this, and we expect to continue work for the foreseeable future including keeping tested up to the most recent version of WordPress.
 Bug reports, feature requests, questions, and pull requests are welcome.

+## Changelog

+A complete listing of all notable changes to Simple Page Ordering are documented in [CHANGELOG.md](https://github.com/10up/simple-page-ordering/blob/develop/CHANGELOG.md).

+## Contributing

+Please read [CODE_OF_CONDUCT.md](https://github.com/10up/simple-page-ordering/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/10up/simple-page-ordering/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](https://github.com/10up/simple-page-ordering/blob/develop/CREDITS.md) for a listing of maintainers, contributors, and libraries for Simple Page Ordering.

 ## Like what you see?